POSTED BY May 11, 2016 COMMENTS (36)ON

 “I have a SBI card in which I have an outstanding balance of Rs 100000 so I went for settlement and they offered me a settlement amount of Rs.78000.
 Can it get it still reduced?
 Because I am not in a position to pay this amount”.

 Note that these points to be looked in order.
-I mean first you see if option 1 is applicable to you or not.
-If not, then you move to option 2, if it still does not help you then you move to other option.
+I mean first, you see if option 1 is applicable to you or not.
+If not, then you move to option 2, if it still does not help you then you move to another option.

 Break your investments and pay the bill